[poet & editor]

-zakia serves as Associate Editor and Outreach Coordinator at The New Press.
+zakia serves as Associate Editor and Strategic Partnerships Coordinator at The New Press.
 She has worked as a community organizer at Families United for Racial and Economic Equality (FUREE) and the Malcolm X Grassroots Movement; as a resource coordinator at Break the Chains: Communities of Color and the War on Drugs; and as a research associate at the Center for Law and Social Justice at Medgar Evers College.
 In 2010, she completed the Activate! organizing fellowship at Social Justice Leadership and currently serves on the board of the Brooklyn Movement Center, where she co-founded the anti-gendered and sexualized street harassment collective, No Disrespect. zakia is a Brooklyn native and loyalist.